 Lisa has long been an advocate for Catholic education in the DC metropolitan area, a quality she learned from her parents Dick and Jeanie Ridgway.
 She has served as a coach and volunteered in numerous capacities for a variety of organizations, all in the spirit of helping kids find success as part of the Catholic community.

-After Holy Cross Lisa graduated from Boston College in 1986 and passed the CPA exam in 1987.
+After Holy Cross, Lisa graduated from Boston College in 1986 and passed the CPA exam in 1987.
 She worked as a corporate auditor for a Big 8 accounting firm in Boston and New Orleans.
-Lisa married Bill Slater in 1988 and they settled in Kensington where they have raised their daughters Ellie ’08 and Katie ’10 and sons Jack and Ridge.
+Lisa married Bill Slater in 1988 and they settled in Kensington where they have raised their daughters Ellie ’08, Katie ’10 and sons Jack and Ridge.

-Lisa has been dedicated to the prosperity and growth of Holy Cross since the early 1990s when she began fundraising and volunteering for the alumnae board.
-She served on the board of trustees from 2002-2008 and was a member of the development committee.
+Lisa has been dedicated to the prosperity and growth of Holy Cross since the early 1990s when she began fundraising and volunteering for the Alumnae Board.
+She served on the Board of Trustees from 2002-2008 and was a member of the Development Committee.
 She has served on the past two capital campaign committees and was a motivating force for the construction of the artificial turf field named Ridgway Field in honor of her parents.
-Lisa was also among the first Holy Cross Athletic Hall of Fame inductees in tribute to the 1976-1982 basketball program’s record-setting winning streak.
+Lisa was also among the first Holy Cross Athletic Hall of Fame inductees from the 1976-1982 basketball program’s record-setting winning streak.

 Beyond Holy Cross, Lisa has generously supported other worthy organizations.
 She is a volunteer tutor at The Washington School for Girls and is an avid supporter of the school.
-She has been an active member of the Gonzaga College High School community, serving on the board of trustees, the development committee, and co-chairing the current parent committee for the capital campaign.
-One of Lisa’s proudest endeavors has been her commitment to the Shepherd Foundation, an organization co-founded by her father and raising over $10 million to provide Catholic school scholarships for families who can’t otherwise afford tuition.
+She has been an active member of the Gonzaga College High School community, serving on the Board of Trustees, the Development Committee, and co-chairing the Current Parent Committee for the Capital Campaign.
+One of Lisa’s proudest endeavors has been her commitment to the Shepherd Foundation, an organization co-founded by her father raising over $10 million to provide Catholic school scholarships for families who can’t otherwise afford tuition.

 When not wearing her organization hat, Lisa cheers on her children and nieces and nephews on the sports fields and in the theater.
 She is an avid fan of Gonzaga ice hockey where Bill is the head coach.
 Lisa lives by the Christian ideals of a Holy Cross alumna and it is her goal to instill these same ideals in her family and her community.